 His publications range from Theoretical Mathematics (Algebraic Topology- Geometric Group Theory) to Engineering (Signal Processing, Pattern Recognition) to Health Informatics and recently Forestry and Agriculture.
 He is also interested in the evolution of Networks (social mostly) and has also published in Undergraduate Mathematics Education journals.
 He is the co-creator of two patents one for a Gigapixel image mosaicking algorithm and another for Efficient Wheeze Detection, sponsored by NCSU.

-“I enjoy solving interesting problems and helping others devise ways to solve theirs.”
+“I enjoy solving interesting problems and helping others devise ways to solve theirs.” is his motto.

 Dr. Gentimis is knowledgeable in several computer programming/technical languages that include R, Python, C++, SAS, MATLAB and FORTRAN.
 He is fluent in Greek (his native tongue), English, and has a passion for Ancient Greek.
 He enjoys playing chess, and holds the Greek ELO rating of 1880 as a competitive player.